Oyon84/Blog-Pages/ad/active-directory-protect-tier-0.md

 **Require rolling NTLM secret for NTLM authentication**
 Configuration of this feature was moved to the properties of the domain in Active Directory Administrative Center.
 When enabled, for users with the “Smart card is required for interactive logon” checkbox set, a new random password will be generated according to the password policy.
 See https://learn.microsoft.com/en-us/windows-server/security/credentials-protection-and-management/whats-new-in-credential-protection#rolling-public-key-only-users-ntlm-secrets for more details.

 **Allow NTLM network authentication when user is restricted to selected devices**
 This setting is not recommended, allowing NTLM authentication reduces the capabilities of restricting access through Authentication Policies.
 Next to this, its recommended to place privileged user accounts in the **Protected Users** security group which is designed to harden privileged accounts and introduces a set of protection mechanisms, one of which is making NTLM Authentication impossible for the members.
 See https://learn.microsoft.com/en-us/windows-server/security/credentials-protection-and-management/authentication-policies-and-authentication-policy-silos#about-authentication-policies for more details.

 **Have Breakglass Accounts in place**
 Break Glass accounts are emergency access accounts used to access critical systems or resources when other authentication mechanisms fail or are unavailable.
 In Active Directory, Break Glass accounts are used to provide emergency access to Active Directory in case normal T0 Admin accounts do not work anymore, e.g. because of a misconfigured Authentication Policy.

-# Tier 0 Admin Logon Flow: PAWs are a Must
+# Tier 0 Admin Logon Flow PAWs are a Must
 Attackers can make their way into environments even with MFA measures in place, through for example open RDP connections when an admins computer is compromised.
 To protect your self from these kind of attacks you can make use of Privileged Access Workstations (PAWs).
 This has been a recommendation of Microsoft for years.

 ### PAWs